 What they all had in common was their views on the shortcomings of the original pen and paper notes.
-For them something had changed.
-They realized as they began to supplement their notes with drawings, colors, symbols, connecting lines and assimilations that their ability to memorize and think creatively was enhanced.
+For them, something had changed.
+They realized as they began to supplement their notes with drawings, colors, symbols, connecting lines, and assimilations that their ability to memorize and think creatively was enhanced.
 They were empowered.
-Only few of us experienced how our brains thrived when we were forced to think strictly chronological.
-The sheer physical composition of our brain is a proof of that.
+Only a few of us experienced how our brains thrived when we were forced to think strictly chronologically.
+The sheer physical composition of our brain is proof of that.

 You have two brain parts – Use them

 Your brain is made of two parts: the left and the right.
 Two parts, each with their own abilities.
 The left is popularly called “the spin-doctor”.
 The right is called “the artist”.